Architecture is a science of buildings.

 This accuracy in direction with a fast process allows a good quality image without blurriness.

-It has a built-in autofocus lock that locks the stress on your subject and provides a sharp image with detailing.
+It has a built-in autofocus lock locks the stress on your subject and provides a sharp image with detailing.

 It also allows manual focus by pushing the rings for more precision.